 RECOMMENDED: 15 Best Spanish Dog Breeds

 11. Gaddi Kutta

 Highlights: Smart, Loyal, Calm

-These dogs originate from the harsh mountainous regions of northern India.
-They can also be found in the regions bordering the Himalayas.
-Because of this, they need that thick and fluffy coat to be able to withstand the chilling winters.
-Fortunately for us, the coat is what makes them dogs that look like bears.
+These dogs originate from the harsh mountainous regions of northern India or Himalayas.
+But because of this, they need that thick and fluffy coat to be able to withstand the chilling winters.
+Fortunately for us, it’s what makes them dogs that look like bears.

 These mastiffs can really do it all.
-Not only are they skilled hunters, but they’re herders, guardians and companions.
-Keep in mind, these dogs are highly protective and not friendly around strangers.
+Not only are they skilled hunters, but they’re herders, guard dogs and companions.
+These dogs are highly protective and not friendly around strangers.
 We certainly don’t suggest keeping one if you’re a novice dog owner.

 RECOMMENDED: Gaddi Kutta – The Himalayan Sheepdog

 12. Bush Dog